emissary-ingress/emissary/docs/user-guide/oauth-oidc-auth.md

 ![](/images/Auth0_audience.png)

-Apply the YAML with `kubectl`
+Apply the YAML with `kubectl`.

 ```
 kubectl apply -f tenants.yaml
 ```

 ## Configure Authentication Across Multiple Domains
 Ambassador Pro supports authentication for multiple domains where each domain is issued it's own access token.
-This, for example, allows a user to log into `domain1.example.com` and recieve an access token while remaining to not have access to `domain2.example.com`.
+This, for example, allows a user to log into `domain1.example.com` and receive an access token while remaining to not have access to `domain2.example.com`.

-To configure this, you will need to create another application with your IDP (see [Create an Authentication Application with your IDP](/user-guide/oauth-oidc-auth/#create-an-authentication-application-with-your-idp)) and create another `Tenant` for the new domain.
+To configure this, you will need to create another authentication endpoint with your IDP (see [Configure your IDP](/user-guide/oauth-oidc-auth/#configure-your-idp)) and create another `Tenant` for the new domain.

 Example: